swhitefi/Comparative_Genomics/day1_afternoon/README.md

 A consensus fasta sequence will contain alleles from reference sequence at positions where no variants were observed and variants that were observed at positions described in vcf file.

-Run these below commands to generatea consensus fasta sequence.
+Run the commands below generate a consensus fasta sequence.

 ```
 bgzip Rush_KPC_266__filter_onlysnp.recode.vcf